bazdevelopment/MedScan-AI/README.md

 -np versions above "^8.0.4" do not support only version param, they require patch | minor | major | prepatch | preminor | premajor | prerelease |
 -expo-blur issue causes a crash in the app: https://github.com/expo/expo/issues/34499, I fixed it by using react-native-community/blur instead
+-images from assets should be added in the app.config file+ run pnpm prebuild and they can pe used with import (like Image source="icon_transparent"/>).
+Ref: https://docs.expo.dev/develop/user-interface/assets/